 In our model, the investment flow reacts to uncertainty, and it will optimally increase if there is less uncertainty about the ultimate project outcome.
-Table 9 provides strong support for this hypothesis (at the 1% level for both means and medians).
+Table 8 provides strong support for this hypothesis (at the 1% level for both means and medians).
 Consistent with our model, investment flows are increasing over time.
-Table 9 also shows that venture projects exhibit larger investment volumes as they advance from one round to the next (at 1% level for both means and medians).
+Table 8 also shows that venture projects exhibit larger investment volumes as they advance from one round to the next (at 1% level for both means and medians).

-Additional predictions on the investment flow which imply multivariate relationships are tested using OLS regressions; the evidence is provided in Tables 10 and 11.
-First, the model predicts that the investment flow increases in the valuation of the project, and implies that this positive relationship should for the first as well as the later rounds of the investment process.
-In Table 10, regressions for all firms (unconditional) and IPO and M&A firms substantiate this positive relationship for the first round.
-Further, since investors have ex ante information about the final value of the project, conditional on success (this hypothesis is validated by our results in Table 6 discussed earlier), final values should positively correlate with the initial investment flow.
-This is indeed the case, as the conditional regressions in Table 10 show.
-Table 11 provides evidence that the positive correlation between project valuation and investment flow holds throughout the investment process.
-In Table 11, regressions 2 and 5 show strong evidence for this effect (significant at 1% level).
+Additional predictions on the investment flow which imply multivariate relationships are tested using OLS regressions; the evidence is provided in Tables 9 and 10.
+First, the model predicts that the investment flow increases in the valuation of the project, and implies that this positive relationship holds for the first as well as later rounds of the investment process.
+In Table 9, regressions for all firms (unconditional) and IPO and M&A firms substantiate this positive relationship for the first round.
+Further, since investors have ex ante information about the final value of the project, which is supported by our earlier results in Table 5, final values should positively correlate with the initial investment flow.
+This is indeed the case, as the conditional regressions in Table 9 show.
+Table 10 provides evidence that the positive correlation between project valuation and investment flow holds throughout the investment process.
+In Table 10, regressions 2 and 5 show strong evidence for this effect (significant at 1% level).
 It is useful to note that we use the pre-money company value at the beginning of each round.
-Regressions 3 and 5 in Table 11 show that the optimal investment flows are autocorrelated and thus persistent throughout the project investment cycle (significant at 1% level).
+Regressions 3 and 5 in Table 10 show that the optimal investment flows are autocorrelated and thus persistent throughout the project investment cycle (significant at 1% level).
 This is consistent with our model which predicts the persistence of the autocorrelation as a mirror image of the evolution of project valuation over time.
-We observe that the regression 5 controls for the sunk cost (the total investment amount raised before) of investors in firms, which would be significant if investors are not willing to realize losses and tend to continue financing bad projects.
-While the sunk cost is significant in regression 4, it is not significant in regression 5, which includes the lagged firm value, the lagged investment flow, and the lagged abnormal return.
-Note that, in Table 11, we use dummies to control for mezzanine rounds because they are likely bridge financing rounds prior to successful exits, and may not reflect the learning phase of the project.
+We observe that the regressions 4 and 5 control for the sunk cost (the total investment amount raised before) of investors in firms, which would be significant if investors are not willing to realize losses and tend to continue financing bad While the sunk cost is significant in regression 4, it is not significant in regression 5, which includes the lagged firm value, the lagged investment flow, and the lagged abnormal return.
+Note that, in Table 10, we use dummies to control for mezzanine rounds because they are likely bridge financing rounds prior to successful exits, and may not reflect the learning phase of the project.

 We already presented evidence in favor of the interim information hypothesis.
 If this hypothesis is true then it has clear implications for investment behavior that can easily be tested: investment flow should be increasing in the most recent abnormal return in each round that we use as a proxy for interim information.
 If the last observed abnormal return $AR{i,k}$ is higher, then the project should have received a more positive information update.
-All regressions in Table 11 support this prediction, and show strong evidence consistent with the interim information hypothesis.
+All regressions in Table 10 support this prediction, and show strong evidence consistent with the interim information hypothesis.
 The effect seems to have a concave shape as the quadratic term for the abnormal return is negative and highly significant as well.